dealingwith/poole/_posts/2003-01-17-this-is-why-writers-are-so-cul.markdown

 ---
 layout: post
-title: 'this is why writers are so cul'
+title: 'this is why writers are so cool'
 categories:
  - quotable
 ---